Tearran/configng-v2/CONTRIBUTING.md

 This guide describes the module development and assembly process for **configng-v2**,
 the intended upgrade to [armbian/configng](https://github.com/armbian/configng).

+## Definitions

+**User-Facing Module**
+A script or command intended for direct use by the end-user (via CLI or TUI).
+Handles user input, displays help, and coordinates module actions.

+**Module Backend Logic**
+The functions and code within each module that perform actual system operations or configuration changes.
+Invoked by user-facing modules or the main framework.

+**Framework Infrastructure**
+The core logic that loads, parses, and dispatches modules.
+This includes scaffolding, option parsing, and coordination between modules, but is not directly user-facing.

+**Module Scaffold**
+The baseline template and directory structure used to create new modules.
+(See: [`tools/00_setup_module.sh`](tools/00_setup_module.sh))

+---

+Use these terms as defined above throughout this document and in all project discussions.
 ---

 ## 1. Philosophy: Bash-Native Modularity